-Castle Crest Garden, at park headquarters, is one of the most attractive and ideal places for viewing and studying Crater Lake flora.
-Throughout the summer, you may study the exhibits of fresh and pressed flowers displayed at the information building in the Rim Village.
+Castle Crest Wildflower Garden, near park headquarters, is one of the most attractive and ideal places for viewing and studying Crater Lake flora.
+Throughout the summer, you may study the exhibits of fresh and pressed flowers displayed at the Information Building in the Rim Village.

-Naturalist Service
+Interpretive Service

-During the summer, free daily guide service on trails and boat trips is scheduled by the National Park Service.
+During the summer, free daily interpretive service on trails and boat trips is scheduled by the National Park Service.
 Daily informal talks are given at Sinnott Memorial, Crater Lake Lodge, and the community building-all in Rim Village.